EnricoLGM/EnricoLGM/README.md

 - 👋 Hi, I’m @EnricoLGM
 - 👀 I’m interested in Artic Foxes
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C / python
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫 How to reach me enricolegumi@proton.me

 <!---
 EnricoLGM/EnricoLGM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.